Thdub/NSudo_Installer/README.md

-# NSudo Installer
+# NSudo Launcher Installer
-Batch script installer for NSudo with additional options.
+Batch script AIO installer for NSudo Launcher (x64, x86, ARM64, ARM) with additional options.
-- Install NSudo binaries and .json file in custom location, with a convenient browser:
+Extracts and Installs NSudo binaries and .json file in custom location, with a convenient browser.
-  - Enter installation path in Text Box, or browse to desired location.
-  - Choose an existing folder, or create a new folder with the "Make New Folder" button.

 Pure batch script: No external binaries are required.

+# Install
+1. Launch .bat as administrator.
+2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
+  - Change value to 1 to allow root installation (like C:\)
+  - Change value to 0 (default) to disallow root installation.
+3. Select Options

-# NSudo Installer Options
+# NSudo Launcher Installer Options
-Installer options at the user choice.
+Installer options, at the user choice.

 - Add modified .json file for Nsudo.exe "Open" descending menu, with:
   - Task Scheduler, Registry Editor, PowerShell, hosts file, Component Services, Command prompt
   - In Latin characters (original .json contains Chinese characters)
-- Create Start Menu shortcut to NSudo.exe in "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\"
+- Create Start Menu shortcut to NSudoLG.exe in "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\"
+  - Set option to 1 to create shortcut anywhere you like.
+  - Set option to 0 (default) to restrict shortcut creation to Start Menu(s) and Start Menu(s) subfolders.
 - Add Start Menu tranparent tiles: Bigger and transparent icons for Start Menu pinning.
 - Choose NSudo Context Menu display options between:
   - All files: HKEY_CLASSES_ROOT\*\shell\NSudo